toasty-boop/gd_tunnel/UpdateLog.md

-# 0.4.02 is here!!
+# 0.4.03 is here!!

+- Modified the GD physics to better resemble the real one

-- Changed how the in-game camera works
+- Changed the cube's terminal speed

-- Modified some values

-- Icons are no longer in beta

-- Escape now pauses the game
+- Improved global spike hitbox

+- Fixed the editor displaying objects stretched out

+- Fixed datastores giving you an invalid icon kit set

+- Added more social media to front page

-- Squashed some bugss!!
+- Squashed some bugss!!!

 # NOTES